Yuu-Miino-NUE/nue_official_web/content/about/contact.md

 ## For Intetnational Students / Faculty
 The staff structure has been changed as of April 2025.
-For the time being, please contact the Public Relations and Digital Promotion Office on the 2nd floor of the Headquarters Building at extension 6167 or 6168 for any inquiries.
+For the time being, please contact the Public Relations and Digital Promotion Office on the 2nd floor of the Administration Building at extension 6167 or 6168 for any inquiries.
 Open hours: 9:00-12:00, 13:00-17:00